Is it ever a good idea to use your 401(k) as an emergency fund?

 Myself and former financial planner Joe Saul-Sehy tackle these six questions in today’s episode.
 Enjoy!

-I live in California and I’m calling because I’ve been running my own business as a sole prop for one year.
-It’s going really well, and I would like to incorporate because eventually, I would like to hire employees, and I want to protect the personal assets that I have.
-What makes sense in terms of tax advantages and any other considerations in terms of LLC or S-Corp for a small boutique consulting and recruiting business?
+I live in California, where I’ve run my own business as a sole prop for the last year.
+It’s going really well, and I’d like to hire employees.
+Should I incorporate in order to protect the personal assets that I have?
+What makes sense in terms of tax advantages?
+Is an LLC or an S-Corp better for a small boutique consulting and recruiting business?
 Also, what are your thoughts on incorporating out of state for cost purposes and the corporate veil?

 I’m married, we’re both 40 years old, and together we earn $250,000 a year.
 Our only real debt is our mortgage: $320,000, which is $2,400/mo.
 We want to pay off our mortgage early, so we’re contributing $1,500 extra each month, and we both max out our 401(k)s.